Our Organic Certification

 We wanted to make a salt scrub that was a do-it-all product.
 We wanted something moisturizing, cleansing, and exfoliating.
 Being based near the Great Salt Lake, we have a great local supply of quality salt, so we chose it as our exfoliator.
 Then, we needed something to moisturize, so we added organic oils and organic vegetable glycerin.
 Finally, we needed something to give the cleansing properties and lather.
-Our first choice, of course was castille soap...but there's a problem.
+Our first choice, of course was castile soap...but there's a problem.
 When you add salt to a true soap, it turns the soap into funky chunks.
-So, we chose the next best thing--decyl polyglucose.
-Decyl polyglucose is a naturally-sourced detergent made from sugar and corn, scores a 0 in the Cosmetics Database and has no known risks or hazards.
+So, we chose the next best thing: decyl glucoside.
+Decyl glucoside is a naturally-sourced detergent made from sugar and coconu, scores a 0 in the Cosmetics Database and has no known risks or hazards.
 (I use it regularly at full strength for cleaning dishes and even washing my hair.)

 Our Organic Certificate